patrickpynadath1/automatic_cyclical_sampling/README.md

 To get the data for rbm learning, run the following: bash bash_scripts/rbm_learn_all.sh {CUDA ID GOES HERE}

+To get the data for text infilling, run the following: bash bash_scripts/run_text_infill.sh

 To get the data for ebm learning, you must first run all the bash scripts in bash_scripts/ebm_scripts To evaluate the models, you must run all the scripts in bash scripts/ais_scripts.
 The ais results will be in the file labeled "log.txt" as well as printed on the screen.